 Workers’ Comp Lawyers

 Our long history and substantial experience in personal injury cases allows us to be particularly effective in representing clients in serious work-related claims.
 Workers’ compensation is a benefit that is available to nearly all employees who suffer an injury that arose out of and in the course of their employment.
-The attorneys at LaBovick, LaBovick and Diaz Law Group are devoted to assisting victims in working through this complicated area of law in order to receive a fair resolution to Florida workers’ compensation claims.
+The attorneys at the LaBovick Law Group are devoted to assisting victims in working through this complicated area of law in order to receive a fair resolution to Florida workers’ compensation claims.

 Work-related injuries typically covered by workers’ compensation include: Neck, back, and knee injuries Carpal tunnel/repetitive trauma injuries Hearing problems Work-related emotional problems Work-induced heart attack or stroke Occupational diseases such as asbestosis and dermatitis Asthma or other work-related pulmonary conditions Loss of use of limbs Eye injuries.